sigsum/sigsum/log.md

-4. A verifier receives a data item together with a proof of logging (the distribution mechanism is considered out of scope of the Sigsum system), and verifies, off-line, that the proof is valid and complies with policy.
+4. A verifier receives a data item together with a proof of logging (the distribution mechanism is considered out of scope of the sigsum system), and verifies, off-line, that the proof is valid and complies with policy.
 Policy defines which logs are considered known and which witnesses are trusted.